lunacunha/cpd/assign2/README.md

 ### AI Chat
 ```
 > /join AI:chat_with_bot
--- You have joined the room chat_with_bot --
+-- user has joined the room: chat_with_bot --
 > hi!
-lu: hi!
+user: hi!
 Bot: How can I assist you today?
 > how is the weather in Porto today?
-lu: how is the weather in Porto today?
+user: how is the weather in Porto today?
 Bot: The weather in Porto, Portugal is currently overcast with light rain showers, with temperatures around 14C (57F).
 ```